Rome events in December 2025 - Holidays, exhibits, concerts, and other things to do

 Visit my page with the best 3-day itinerary in Rome for first-timers.

-Rome events in December - Free things to do
+Rome Events in December - Free Things to Do

-If you're looking for some fun Rome events in December that are free, there are a few so far confirmed for 2022.
+If you're looking for some fun Rome events in December that are free, there are a few so far confirmed for 2025:

-Free Sunday Rome events in December 2022
+Free Sunday Rome Events in December 2025

-In recent years, we've enjoyed the "Free Sunday," in which state sites and museums were free the first Sunday of the month, and the Vatican Museums were free the last Sunday of the month.
+This month we will have the Free Sunday event, in which state sites and museums are free the first Sunday of the month, and the Vatican Museums are free the last Sunday of the month.

 colosseum

-The Colosseum will be free on the first Sunday of the month, December 4 2022.
+The Colosseum will be free on the first Sunday of the month, December 7, 2025.

-You can expect the Colosseum to be pretty much a mob scene.
-I'd highly recommend visiting one of the other sites that is also free on this day, like the Roman Forum/Palatine Hill, or Ostia Antica.
+I'd highly recommend visiting one of the other sites that are also free on this day, like the Roman Forum/Palatine Hill, or Ostia Antica.

 sistine chapel